 Classes and Workshops

-I teach Japanese Sumi brush drawing, Origami paper folding and cutting, beads jewelry making and more.
+I teach Japanese Sumi ink drawing, Origami paper folding and cutting, beads jewelry making and more.

 Japanese through art

 In this class, students use Sumi ink and watercolor.
 Sumi ink is traditionally used for Japanese calligraphy and it's made from soot of pinewood oil.
 Students use traditional pigment, drawing Anime self-portrait, Hokusai Great Wave, Asian Zodiac animals, etc. Adding watercolor to it, makes "East and West met style".

 Also students learn about J pop artists, Takashi Murakami, Yayoi Kusama and more.

 Origami is magical!
 A square sheet of paper transforms into animals, geometric forms, miniature furniture and buildings, and many more.
 In Origami and illustration class, students make up their own story using Origami figure that they made.

 Folding Origami papers helps children grow spatial intelligence and hand motor skills.
 I encourage them to make their own Origami paper in various sizes, from tiny to gigantic, which excites them to see interesting outcomes.